Looking for the Best Bohol Tourist Spots?!

 The island hopping tour includes dolphin watching from the boat, snorkeling with sea turtles on Balicasag Island, and a visit to the unique sand bar on Virgin Island Bohol.

-Our trip began at 5:45 am when my friends and I met our skipper and guide at the meeting point down on Alona Beach.
-We each signed our names on some sort of waiver form and we were swiftly on our way.
+Our trip began in the morning when we met our skipper and guide at the meeting point down on Alona Beach.

 We spent at least two hours snorkeling around the Balicasag reef and swam with about 15 different turtles and countless species of fish.
 It was a morning that I will never forget!